TheShermanTanker/rpython/rpython/doc/glossary.rst

       Code generator that converts an :doc:`rpython` program to a :ref:`target language <try-out-the-translator>` using the :term:`RPython toolchain`.

-   compile-time
-      In the context of the :term:`JIT`, compile time is when the JIT is generating machine code "just in time".

    external function
       Functions that we don't want to implement in Python for various reasons (e.g. they need to make calls into the OS) and whose